EhtishamAshraf/TurtleBotTrajControl_SMC/README.md

 1. Turn on the Turtlebot3.
 2. Connect your laptop and TurtleBot3 to the same Wi-Fi network.
     * Verify the TurtleBot's IP address via SSH
-    * If you would like to use a new wifi which hasn't been configured in turtlebot3 so far then write the WiFi name and password in the command
+    * If you would like to use a new wifi which hasn't been configured in turtlebot3 so far then follow the following steps:
+      1. Open the following file and add the new wifi and password: `sudo nano -ET4 /etc/netplan/50-cloud-init.yaml`

 3. ROS Network Setup:
   A. Open the `.bashrc` File: